 “How do I open a business bank account?” is a common question for many new entrepreneurs.
 After you’ve officially registered your business with your local government, you should have the tax identification numbers and other information required to open a business bank account.

-As you grow, you might need funding for future endeavours, be it a new product launch or marketing and advertising spend.
-Having business bank accounts makes it easier for you to manage that capital and track your revenue and expenses.
+As you grow, you might need funding for future endeavors, be it a new product launch or marketing and advertising spend.
+Having business bank accounts makes it easier for you to manage that capital, as well as track your revenue and expenses.

-Having a bank account is also helpful for tax preparation since your business-related transactions will be in a single place.
-As your business finances get more complicated, hiring a professional accountant or tax professional could be viable.
+Having a bank account is also helpful when it comes to tax preparation, since your business-related transactions will be in a single place.
+As your business finances get more complicated, hiring a professional accountant or tax professional could be a viable option.

-- Best Accounting Software for Your E-commerce Business
+- 8 Best Small Business Accounting Software Picks

 4. Find vendors and suppliers

-Product-based online business ideas, in particular, may require lots of business relationships—for example, a manufacturer, a dropshipper, or a third-party logistics coordinator.
-When identifying which partnerships you want to move forward with, it’s best to shop around and compare your options to ensure you’re getting the best solution for your needs.
+Product-based online businesses in particular may require lots of business relationships.
+For example: a manufacturer, a dropshipper, or a third-party logistics coordinator.
+When identifying which partnerships you want to move forward with, it’s best to shop around and compare your options to make sure you’re getting the best solution for your needs.

-Other online businesses may require different relationships or contractors.
-For example, if you’re writing a book, you may want to hire a professional editor and book designer.
+Other online business ideas may require different relationships or contractors.
+If you’re writing a book, for example, you may want to hire a professional editor and book designer.

-If you want to start a business online, you need a website, and to generate online sales, you’ll need to incorporate payment processing functionality.
+If you want to start an online business, you need to have a website.
+And to make money online, you’ll need to incorporate payment processing functionality.

 Here are a few other resources to help you get started with your ecommerce site:

-If you've been thinking about ways to start an oline business, it's time to get out there and create an online money-making business in your spare time.
+If you've been thinking about starting an online business, it's time to get out there and embark on your new web startups ideas in your spare time.
 You don’t have to go all in.
-Start small with a side hustle and scale from there.
-Or keep things small.
-The beauty of starting your own online business is that it’s all up to you.
+Start small with a part-time side hustle and scale from there.
+Or, keep things small.
+The beauty of learning how to start a business online is that you can take whatever path you choose.

-Have questions about setting up your first online business?
+Have questions about how to start an online business?
 Let us know in the comments below.

 Ready to create your first business?
 Start your free trial of Shopify—no credit card required.